Port Angeles, Washington Garden Guide: Planting Dates, Frost Dates and Growing Season

 Strong fit

-Port Angeles usually gives cucumbers enough season for reliable maturity.
+Port Angeles usually gives beans enough season for reliable maturity.

 This crop usually gives gardeners some real room to work with.